Demi Rose Goes Makeup-Free In Busty Selfie On Instagram

 This is hardly the first glitzy dress that Rose has modeled for her Instagram, as she also shared a photo of herself three days ago sitting at the edge of a hotel bed.
 She wore a strapless blue lace dress, which she accessorized with a choker necklace.
 The model noted that she wore the outfit to the Brit Awards, where she likely turned many heads.

 While most of Demi’s fanbase is on Instagram, she also keeps up a Twitter account where she shares her thoughts now and then.
-Several days ago, she reflected that “You know what… I’d never tell someone they look tired.
+Several days ago, she reflected, “You know what… I’d never tell someone they look tired.
 Even if they do.”
 It’s hard to know what prompted this comment, but her fans reacted in the comments.
 One person joked, “Really cause I tell people that all the time.”
 Another person took a more serious approach.

 “Unless they ask for an honest opinion and you are close.
 I wouldn’t just say it – it’s the worse thing to hear when you are already feeling drained inside!”

 Rose followed up on her observation with a second Tweet, where she said that “I’m just not about making people feel shit in any way, shape or form.”
-There were less fans that argued with her there, with a couple of people piping in, noting that “Complementing a person can change there whole day always gotta be nice” and “People will always remember how you made them feel”.
+There were fewer fans that argued with her there, with a couple of people piping in, noting that “Complementing a person can change there whole day always gotta be nice” and “People will always remember how you made them feel”.

 That’s not to mention her Stories, which include a really cute video of her dog Teddy, sleeping.
 A second video showed Teddy begging for some of Demi’s food, while a third showed the dog giving the model kisses.